iwhp/task-scheduler-managed-wrapper/README.md

 * Supports "custom" triggers under Win8 and later.
 * Numerous work-arounds and checks to compensate for base library shortcomings.

-The project is based on work the originator started in January 2002 with the 1.0 library that is currently hosted on CodeProject.

 ## UI Library
 There is a second library that includes localized and localizable GUI editors and a wizard for tasks which mimic the ones in Vista and later and adds optional pages for new properties.
 Following is the list of available UI controls: